When searching for the best and ultimate website builder, Wix vs WordPress is one of the main questions anyone has.

 In my experience, however, these drag-and-drop themes usually ask for installation of various templates and in general, can be a bit complex and frustrating to use.

 Modifying everything on WordPress is not overly difficult but it can certainly be time-consuming.
 So in short – for beginners, in Wix vs WordPress, Wix is definitely the superior option for beginners.

 No matter how seemingly easy or intuitive a piece of technology is, there is always that moment of uncertainty or need for some guidance and help.
 Wix vs WordPress, for you, could come simply come down to how simple it is to find the answer you need to any tech question you may have.

-Wix has an excellent library of learning tools, such as videos and tutorials, as well as tech support in the form of phone and 24/7 email.
-They also offer a forum where you can post your questions or concerns as well as read those of others.
+Wix, on the other hand, tries to make problem solving as interactive as possible.
+There is an excellent library of learning tools, such as videos and tutorials, as well as tech support in the form of phone and 24/7 email.

 Web Hosting Reviews – the most reliable review website, that provides real information about web hosting companies, their features, prices, pros & cons, and advice.
 Dedicated to serve web developers, small and big businesses, or those simply in need for a blog, we are trusted by thousands of webmasters.
 Our angle is to provide information and advice from a customer to a customer on all aspects related to web hosting.